-If you are using these figures to help complete your self assessment tax return, you should also read our guide to; 10 common Self-Assessment Tax Return mistakes and how to avoid them.
+If you are using these figures to help complete your self assessment tax return for the tax year ending on 5 April 2017, you will need ByteStart’s Guide to Tax Rates, Thresholds & Allowances for 2016/17, you should also read our guide to; 10 common Self-Assessment Tax Return mistakes and how to avoid them.

 If you need to know the tax rates, bands and thresholds previous tax years, you can find them here;

 - For the tax year 2015/16, the annual Personal Allowance rises to £10,600 from £10,000.